top of page

 • What happens on a NF training session?

-Active sensors (surface electrodes) are placed in predetermined location(s) on the scalp to record the brain’s electrical activity.
+A training session at the nctNeurofeedback Clinic combines oxygen training at the front of the brain (HEG) and electrical activity training (EEG).
+Active sensors (surface electrodes and HEG oxygen sensors) are placed in predetermined location(s) on the scalp and forehead to record the brain’s electrical activity and oxygen patterns.
 Reference and ground electrodes are generally placed on the ears, or other locations such as the mastoid, to complete the required electrical circuit.
 It is important to mention that no electrical current is introduced into the brain using NF equipment.
-Decisions regarding placement of the active recording electrode(s) and which EEG frequencies to reinforce/suppress are determined by: 1) the quantitative electroencephalographic assessment (qEEG), 2) the association of symptoms to brain locations, and/or 3) protocols that have been shown effective in research studies with similarly diagnosed patients.
+Decisions regarding placement of the active recording electrode(s) and which EEG frequencies to trained are determined by: 1) the quantitative electroencephalographic assessment (qEEG) 2) the association of symptoms to brain locations, and 3) protocols that have been shown effective in research studies with similarly diagnosed patients.

 • How many sessions are needed and how often?

-Typically, 30 to 40 NF sessions are required to treat an ADHD case of average severity but sometimes it takes more than 40.
-Most clinicians report reaching maximum effect, including long-term maintenance, by 40 sessions.
-Treatment is usually completed in four to seven months when sessions are conducted a minimum of two times per week.
+Typically, 40-50 NF sessions are required for an average process to establish, show trends of changes and settle.
+Most clinicians report reaching an efficient effect, including long-term maintenance, by 40-50 sessions.
+Training is usually completed in four to seven months when sessions are conducted a minimum of two times per week.
+Regular periodic follow-up are conducted every cycle of 10 sessions.

 • How much does it cost?
 Why do some say it's an expensive treatment?